affinidi/affinidi-messaging/affinidi-messaging-mediator/affinidi-messaging-mediator-processors/README.md

 ### Forwarding

 Handles the routing/forwarding of a DIDComm message to a 3rd party Mediator/DIDComm-Agent **This is a work in progress**

+## Crate Layout

+As each processor can be either a binary or a library, the file layout can be confusing.

+* src/lib - Contains the shared code for the library interfaces for each processor
+  * src/lib/`processor` - contains specific code for each processor
+* src/`processor` - contains the binary code to launch the processor as a standalone binary executable
+* conf/`processor`.toml - contains the configuration for each processor